-The Kantō Region (関東地方 Kantō-chihō) is Japan’s most heavily populated region and the political, economic and cultural center of the nation.
+The Kantō Region (関東地方 Kantō-chihō) is Japan’s most heavily populated region and the political, economic and cultural centre of the nation.
 It is located in east central Honshū and consists of the following prefectures:

 - Chiba Prefecture (千葉県 Chiba-ken)